(PSA) is a protein made by the prostate. The prostate is a walnut-sized gland in men that makes a fluid for semen.

 transurethral resection of the prostate

-Some medicines can lower PSA levels.
-Tell your doctor if you are taking:
+Some medications can lower PSA levels.
+Talk to your doctor about any medications, herbs, or supplements you take.

 You will be asked to sit.
 An area inside your elbow will be cleaned with an antiseptic wipe.
 A large band will be tied around your arm.
 The needle will then be inserted into a vein.
 A tube will collect the blood from the needle.
 The band on your arm will be removed.
 Once all the blood is collected, the needle will be removed.
 Some gauze will be placed over the site to help stop bleeding.
 You may also be given a bandage to place over the site.